Lemon Crinkle Cookies with Fresh Lemon

 - Add the dry ingredients.
 Sift in the flour, baking powder, and salt over the top of the bowl with the wet ingredients.
 Gradually fold the dry mixture into the wet mixture using a rubber spatial or dough hook until no streaks of flour remain.
 The dough will be slightly sticky.

-- Cool the cookies: Let the cookies cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.
+- Cool and enjoy.
+Let the cookies cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.
+Enjoy when they're still fresh and delicious!

 Notes